MatthewGerber/raspberry-py/docs/rpi/remote-gpio.md

 generation, which are explained below.

 ## Apache HTTP Server
-This example uses Apache, which is simple to configure on Ubuntu for RPI (see farther down this page for Ubuntu installation on RPI).
+This example uses Apache, which is simple to configure on Ubuntu for RPI (see [here](../index.md) for Ubuntu installation on RPI).
 Any modern HTTP server should suffice.
 [Install and configure](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) an Apache HTTP server.
 An example site configuration file can be found [here](rpi-rest.conf), though beware of security vulerabilities like